Difference Between Cold And Warm Blooded Animals

 Q: What is the difference between an ectotherm and a poikilotherm?

 A: An ectotherm relies on external sources of heat to regulate its body temperature, while a poikilotherm has a variable body temperature that fluctuates with the environment.
-Many ectotherms are also poikilotherms, but not all.
-For example, some marine fish can maintain a relatively stable body temperature in a stable environment, even though they rely on external sources of heat.
+That said, many ectotherms are also poikilotherms, but not all.
+Take this: some marine fish can maintain a relatively stable body temperature in a stable environment, even though they rely on external sources of heat.

 Q: Are all reptiles ectothermic?